Quansight/qpub/qpub/readme.md

 a common need in reproducible environments is to define environment files for pip in a `REQUIREMENTS` or python configuration file; in scientific computing worlds `CONDA` requirements become important.

-the `infer` method uses existing configuration files like `PYPROJECT, SETUPCFG or SETUPPY`. `dgaf.converters.to_dep` walks the `git` content then uses notebooks, python scripts, and markdown to infer environment parameters.
+the `infer` method uses existing configuration files like `PYPROJECT, SETUPCFG or SETUPPY`. `qpub.converters.to_dep` walks the `git` content then uses notebooks, python scripts, and markdown to infer environment parameters.

-        deps = dgaf.converters.to_deps()
+        deps = qpub.converters.to_deps()

         if f.REQUIREMENTS not in f.INCLUDE: